Tax-Exempt Charities in Hong Kong

 Irrespective of the purpose of the “non-profit-making” company to operate as a qualified charitable organization, it should be registered with the Hong Kong government.
 It should also be listed in charitable donations and tax-exempt charities of Hong Kong.
-The Inland Revenue Department provides profit tax exemption to only qualified “Charity” organizations.
+The Inland Revenue Department provides profits tax exemption to only qualified “Charity” organizations.

 What are the common types of charities?

 The most common types of structures for charities are:

 - A company incorporated under the Companies Ordinance (Cap 622) (usually a company limited by guarantee)

 - A trust

 - A society established under the Societies Ordinance (Cap 151)

 Before incorporating a charitable organization in Hong Kong, every business owner needs to make sure that they are establishing the organization by a written governing instrument.
 The government instrument establishing the trust or institution must state the objective or purpose clearly for which the institution is established.

 Company Limited by Guarantee for non-profit and charity organizations

 In Hong Kong, most charities and non-profit organizations prefer to incorporate their company as limited by guarantee.
 The main reason to form this type of company is to protect the charity from possible liabilities and remove the roles of shareholders of a company.